 - Do you know who your critical suppliers are and who their critical suppliers are?

-- Is there a database where supply chain inventory information is stored and managed?
+- Is there a database where supplier risk information is stored and managed?
 Or are there multiple databases where this information resides?
-Is the database automated or manual (Excel spreadsheet)?
+Is the database automated or manual (like an Excel spreadsheet)?

-- What organization and supplier information do you collect as part of the new supplier onboarding process?
+- What information do you collect as part of the new supplier evaluation process?

 - Do you categorize your suppliers into risk domains based on the products or services they are providing to your organization or, alternatively, on the functionality provided or information that you shared with them?
 What role does your information classification scheme play in this process?